mozilla/grcov/README.md

 ## Usage

+**Nightly Rust is required** to use grcov for Rust coverage.
+Alternatively, you can `export RUSTC_BOOTSTRAP=1`, which basically turns your stable rustc into a Nightly one.

 ### Example: How to generate source-based coverage for a Rust project

 1. Install the llvm-tools or llvm-tools-preview component: